 Vedanta Society Temple, Los Angeles, California, started around 1930.
 This temple has served the local American and Indian communities for over seven decades.

 BAPS Shri Swaminarayan Mandir, Los Angeles, California, is built on a twenty-acre site; the temple has an imposing and artistic structure, with adjoining Haveli Cultural Center.

 BAPS Shri Swaminarayan Temple, Toronto, Canada, was recently inaugurated by Shri Pramukh Swamiji, and was a gift to all the communities of Canada.

 Hindu Temple of Atlanta, Georgia, was built at a cost of $19 million in the Lilburn suburb of Atlanta.
-The white temple covers an area the size of two and a half football fields.
 The idols in the temple include those of Bhagwan Swaminarayan, Radha/Krishna, Sita/Ram and Shiva/Parvati.

 BAPS Shri Swaminarayan Temple, New Jersey, the largest Hindu Temple outside of India was inaugurated by Pramukh Swami in August 2014.
-Built on 160-acre premises, 134 feet long and 87 feet wide with 108 ornate pillars, is expected to be fully complete by 2017.
+It is built on 160-acre premises, 134 feet long and 87 feet wide with 108 ornate pillars.

 Many other Hindu temples are run by the Vedanta Society, Chinmaya Mission, Swaminarayan Sampradaya, ISKCON, and other Hindu organizations in major cities (and some minor ones) in North America.

-NOTE: This chapter is adapted from Kolapen Mahalingum.
+NOTE: Adapted from Kolapen Mahalingum.
 Hindu Temples in North America.
 Winter Park, Fla, Titan Graphics and Publications, 2002.